 Shout: "An ice comet describes love perfectly.
 Beautiful, and seldom found, but it can hurt if you cling to it too tightly."Shiro: "Like a cat's tongue.
 That shit is rough."

 - Mujoe in Episode 6, when he and Mechadoc are discussing defeating the Jetters:

 - Couch Gag: Something different happens with Mujoe at the end of every title sequence, usually involving the bulge.

 - Birdy made two separate vocal appearances in Sgt.
 Frog Abridged, both of which referenced Jetters Abridged.
-The writers are still deciding if the two series take place in the same universe or if Birdy is just that transcendental, given that Jetters Abridged is written to never reference SFA.
+The writers are coy about if the two series take place in the same universe or if Birdy is just that transcendental, given that Jetters Abridged is written to never reference SFA.

 - According to the SFA Ask Blog, Ask GiroDoro SFA, the Keronians have tried to invade Planet Bomber, only to fail.
 Giroro and Dororo make a comment on how lucky they are that the super-strong Bombermen are peaceful.
 Later they mention that Mighty was a key reason the invasion failed, and he was kept away from the peace talks because he's "kind of a dick".